ognistik/kiki-ai-workflow/README.md

 - **To resume a chat from a context file, select the context file and trigger the hotkey you have set for Alfred Universal Actions.** Search for Kiki.
 - **When you resume chats, Kiki will use dialog popups by default and will not auto-save the conversation to your context file copy.** It will continue to save to its data folder.
 However, you have some options you can trigger by holding modifiers:
   - CMD to resume the chat using your alternative model.
+  - FN + SHIFT to resume the chat using a model from your presets list (set in models.json).
   - CTRL to continue auto-saving the conversation to your context file.
   - OPT to resume your chat from within the Markdown Chat feature.
 Do not use this modifier until you learn how this feature works.